-Program leaders are insured through their chosen primary Lewis & Clark heath insurance provider, either Regence Blue Cross/Blue Shield or Kaiser Permanente.
+Program leaders are insured through their chosen primary Lewis & Clark heath insurance provider.
 Information about plans can be found here.
 Program leaders are also enrolled in the iNext Travel Health Insurance plan, should they need additional travel health insurance.

 Students and leaders on domestic programs are not enrolled in travel health insurance.